iMax-Media/proxmox-smart-to-gotify/README.md

 Before using the script, ensure you have the following set up:
 - **Gotify Server**: Set up and configure a Gotify server for receiving push notifications.
 For Gotify server setup instructions, visit [Gotify GitHub Repository]([https://github.com/gotify/server](https://github.com/gotify/server)).
 - **Create a Gotify Application**: Generate an application token by creating a new application on your Gotify server.
 This token will be used for authentication when sending notifications.
+- make sure you have installed smartctl
+- you can check this on terminal when you type "smartctl" -> to install you can use apt-get install smartctl

 #### Installation and Setup